Department of Undergraduate Theology

 OT-201 Old Testament Survey 3 Credits

 Prerequisite to all upper division courses in Old Testament.
-An introductory study of the literature of the Old Testament, with a view toward appreciation of its content and historical development, with emphasis on theological themes such as creation, election, and redemption. (required for all Religion majors; meets Religion/Humanities requirement for other majors).
-(School for Professional Studies Course).
+An introductory study of the literature of the Old Testament, with a view toward appreciation of its content and historical development, with emphasis on theological themes such as creation, election, and redemption. (required for all MILD majors; meets Religion/Humanities requirement for other majors).
+(Professional Education Course).

 Terms Typically Offered: Fall and Spring.